3191110276/intro-to-kubernetes/6_Auto_Scaling/README.md

 kubectl apply -f rs-limit.yml
 ```

-We can now create a Horizontal Pod Autoscaler that references this ReplicaSet, and modifies the scale number based on the current CPU utilization.
-Thus, if we receive more requests, more Pods will be created, and vice versa.
+To add the autoscaling capabilitgies, we can now create a new element, the Horizontal Pod Autoscaler.
+The Horizontal Pod Autoscaler allows us to change the scale number in a different element, in this case a ReplicaSet.
+As mentioned before, we are going to base the scaling of the Pod on CPU utilization.
+Thus, if we receive more requests and use more CPU, more Pods will be created.
+If less requests come in, less CPU will be consumed, and Pods will be removed again.
 This could be quite dangerous though, for example due to an attack on our application that sends a huge amount of requests.
 To keep up with the demand, autoscaling would create more and more Pods.

 In a private data center, this would simply mean that we might run out of other compute resources.
 In a public cloud, this could result in a huge bill.
 Either way, we probably want to avoid this scenario.
 Luckily, the Horizontal Pod Autoscaler also allows us to set minimum and maximum values for the amount of copies.
 The minimum copies should be able to deal with sudden spikes in demand, before new pods can be spun up, and the maximum copies assure us that we are never going to spin up too many copies.

-Now that we have talked about how autoscaling works, let's look at an example:
+Now that we have talked about how autoscaling works, let's look at an example of a Horizontal Pod Autoscaler:

 ```yaml
 apiVersion: autoscaling/v2beta2